oftc/oftc-web/Privacy_Policy.md

 Nickserv confirmed your login (sometimes with the help of a script).

 ## e-mail address
-Your e-mail address will be shown to other users, if you have **NOT** set *PRIVATE* to on.
+As of 2021-05-23, new accounts will have the flag *PRIVATE* turned **ON** by default.
+This means that the e-mail addresses of new accounts will no longer be shown to other people by default.

-Note that the default of this changed on 2021-05-23, any accounts created afterwards have the default **ON**, any account before are default **OFF**.
+If you have **NOT** set *PRIVATE* to on, your e-mail address **will** be shown to other users.

 To turn PRIVATE on / to update older registrations, issue `/msg NickServ SET PRIVATE ON`.